-The Community Re-entry Program at The Ohio State University Medical Center helps you learn the skills you need to maximize your independence in daily life.
+The Community Re-entry Program at The Ohio State University Wexner Medical Center helps you learn the skills you need to maximize your independence in daily life.
 We teach you how to adapt and function by simulating various environments, such as your community, home, work and school.
 Our goal is to enable you to reconnect with aspects of your life that existed prior to your injury or illness.

 We provide care for patients with neurological impairments due to: